awslabs/homomorphic-implementors-toolkit/README.md

 ### Evaluators
 HIT simplifies this process by providing an abstract homomorphic evaluation API that allows a circuit to be written once, but evaluated in many different ways, including:
 - Homomorphic evalaution: This is the basic evaluation strategy provided by a generic homomorphic encryption library.
-HIT uses the [Microsoft SEAL](https://github.com/microsoft/SEAL) homomorphic encryption library to evaluate circuits on encrypted inputs.
+This branch of HIT uses the [Lattigo](https://github.com/ldsec/lattigo) homomorphic encryption library (via a [C++ wrapper](https://github.com/awslabs/aws-cppwrapper-lattigo)) to evaluate circuits on encrypted inputs.
 - Count the number of operations in the circuit.
 Homomorphic operations are expensive to compute, and it is useful to know how changes to the circuit affect the number of operations being performed.
 - Compute the multiplicative depth of a circuit.
 The multiplicative depth of a homomorphic circuit is the maximum number of multiplications along any path through the circuit.
 This circuit property is _the_ most important factor in the efficiency of circuit evaluation.
 Computing the depth of a circuit by hand requires tedious tracking of ciphertext metadata; HIT provides a programmatic way to compute circuit depth.
 Knowing the depth of a circuit is also important when selecting cryptosystem paramters for homomorphic evaluation.
 - Estimate the CKKS scale parameter.
 CKKS homomorphic encryption has a _scale parameter_, which controls the precision of the homomorphic computation.
 It can be difficult to know what value to use for the scale parameter.
 By running the circuit on representative input, HIT helps developers choose an appropriate value for this parameter.